 - If your family doctor is not gender-affirming, you may wish to explore the possibility of switching to another doctor’s practice.
 A gender affirming family physician should be able to refer you to appropriate counselling.

-We understand these psychotherapists to be gender-affirming based on either their self-report or a recommendation from a patient or colleague.
+We understand these care providers to be gender-affirming based on either their self-report or a recommendation from a patient or colleague.